kirilltitov/FDBSwift/README.md

 // OR
 let fdb = FDB(cluster: "/usr/local/etc/foundationdb/fdb.cluster")
 ```
+Optionally you may pass network stop timeout, API version and `DispatchQueue` to FDB initializer.

-Keep in mind that at this point connection has not yet been established, it automatically established on first `get`/`set` etc. If you would like to explicitly connect to database and catch possible errors, you should just call:
+Keep in mind that at this point connection has not yet been established, it automatically established on first actual database operation.
+If you would like to explicitly connect to database and catch possible errors, you should just call:
 ```swift
 try fdb.connect()
 ```
 Disconnection is automatic, on `deinit`.
 But also you can call `disconnect()` method directly.
+Be warned that if anything goes wrong during disconnection, you will get uncatchable fatal error.
+It's not that bad because disconnection should happen only once, when your application shuts down (and you shouldn't really care about fatal errors at that point).
+Also you _very_ ought ensure that FDB really disconnected before actual shutdown (trap `SIGTERM` signal), otherwise you might experience undefined behaviour (I personally haven't really encountered that yet, but it's not phantom menace; when you don't follow FoundationDB recommendations, things get quite messy indeed).

 ### Keys, tuples and subspaces